caasig/Umbraco-Project-Setup/README.md

 uSync
 ======
-uSync in an Umbraco package that takes the bits of Umbraco that are stored in a database and moves them to disk, so you can source control, copy and move your Umbraco site between computers and servers.
+uSync in an Umbraco package that takes the bits of Umbraco that are stored in a database and moves them to disk, so you can source control, copy, and move your Umbraco site between computers and servers.
 It will NOT sync content.
 It is free.

 1. Install via Nuget.